-Paul J. Clancy has more than 20 years of experience in financial management and strategic business planning, and has served as the Executive Vice President, Finance and Chief Financial Officer of Biogen Inc. (formerly known as Biogen Idec Inc.), a biotechnology company, since August 2007.
+Paul J. Clancy has more than 30 years of experience in financial management and strategic business planning, and has served as the Executive Vice President, Finance and Chief Financial Officer of Biogen Inc. (formerly known as Biogen Idec Inc.), a biotechnology company, since August 2007.
 He also served as Senior Vice President of Finance of Biogen, with responsibilities for leading the treasury, tax, investor relations and business planning groups.
 Prior to the 2003 merger of Biogen, Inc. and IDEC Pharmaceuticals Corporation to form Biogen, Mr. Clancy was the Vice President of Portfolio Management of Biogen.
 He joined Biogen in 2001 as Vice President of U.S. Marketing.
 Before Biogen, Mr. Clancy spent 13 years at PepsiCo Inc., a food and beverage company, serving in a variety of financial and general management positions, including Vice President and General Manager of their Great West Business Unit.
 Mr. Clancy is also a director of Agios Pharmaceuticals, Inc.

 Wendy L. Dixon, Ph.D. served as Chief Marketing Officer and President, Global Marketing for Bristol-Myers Squibb Company from December 2001 until May 2009 and served on the Chief Executive Officer's Executive Committee.
 From 1996 to 2001 she was Senior Vice President, Marketing-USHH at Merck & Co., Inc., and prior to that she held executive management positions at West Pharmaceuticals, Osteotech, Inc. and Centocor, Inc. and various positions at SmithKline & French Pharmaceuticals in marketing, regulatory affairs, project management and as a biochemist.
-Dr. Dixon is currently a director of Alkermes Public Limited Company, bluebird bio, Inc., and Eleven Biotherapeutics, Inc. Dr. Dixon was a director of Ardea Biosciences, Inc. from April 2011 until its acquisition in June 2012, a director of DENTSPLY International Inc. from July 2005 until July 2010, a director of Furiex Pharmaceuticals, Inc. from June 2010 until its acquisition in July 2014, and a director of Orexigen Therapeutics, Inc. from April 2010 until January 2016.
-Dr. Dixon currently serves on only three public company audit committees, including ours.
+Dr. Dixon is currently a director of Alkermes Public Limited Company, bluebird bio, Inc., Eleven Biotherapeutics, Inc., and Voyager Therapeutics, Inc. Dr. Dixon was a director of Ardea Biosciences, Inc. from April 2011 until its acquisition in June 2012, a director of DENTSPLY International Inc. from July 2005 until July 2010, a director of Furiex Pharmaceuticals, Inc. from June 2010 until its acquisition in July 2014, and a director of Orexigen Therapeutics, Inc. from April 2010 until January 2016.

-Paul A. Friedman, M.D. served as our Chief Executive Officer from November 2001 to January 2014 and was our President from May 2004 to January 2014.
+Paul A. Friedman, M.D. has served as Chief Executive Officer and Chairman of the Board of Directors of Madrigal Pharmaceuticals, Inc. since July 2016.
+Dr. Friedman served as our Chief Executive Officer from November 2001 to January 2014 and was our President from May 2004 to January 2014.
 From 1998 until October 2001, Dr. Friedman served as President of DuPont Pharmaceuticals Research Laboratories, a wholly owned subsidiary of DuPont Pharmaceuticals Company (formerly The DuPont Merck Pharmaceutical Company), from 1994 to 1998 he served as President of Research and Development of The DuPont Merck Pharmaceutical Company, and from 1991 to 1994 he served as Senior Vice President at Merck Research Laboratories.
 Prior to his work at Merck and DuPont, Dr. Friedman was an Associate Professor of Medicine and Pharmacology at Harvard Medical School.
 Dr. Friedman is a Diplomate of the American Board of Internal Medicine and a Member of the American Society of Clinical Investigation.
-Dr. Friedman is also a director of Cerulean Pharma Inc., Synta Pharmaceuticals Corp., Verastem, Inc., and two privately held companies and has served as interim Executive Chairman of Cerulean Pharma Inc. since October 2014.
-In addition,

-Dr. Friedman served as a director of Auxilium Pharmaceuticals, Inc. from June 2010 until its acquisition in January 2015 and Durata Therapeutics, Inc. from May 2013 until its acquisition in November 2014.
+Dr. Friedman is also a director of Cerulean Pharma Inc., Verastem, Inc., and two privately held companies and has served as interim Executive Chairman of Cerulean Pharma Inc. since October 2014.
+In addition, Dr. Friedman served as a director of Auxilium Pharmaceuticals, Inc. from June 2010 until its acquisition in January 2015 and Durata Therapeutics, Inc. from May 2013 until its acquisition in November 2014.